DataDog/documentation/content/en/tracing/guide/inferred-service-opt-in.md

 {{% tab "NodeJS" %}}

-The minimum NodeJS tracer versions required are [2.44.0][1], [3.31.0][2], or [4.10.0][3].
+The minimum NodeJS APM SDK versions required are [2.44.0][1], [3.31.0][2], or [4.10.0][3].
 Regular updates to the latest version are recommended to access changes and bug fixes.

-To opt in, add the following environment variables or system properties to your tracer settings:
+To opt in, add the following environment variables or system properties to your APM SDK settings:

 | Environment variable | System property |
 | ---  | ----------- |